MODERN SLAVERY STATEMENT

 - reviews invoices received by agencies to ensure fair payment of contract staff;

 - provides an Employee Assistance Programme to promote physical and mental wellbeing for UK based employees.

 Our whistleblowing hotline service has international coverage.
-Its contact details appear on the home page of TRC’s intranet for ease of reference for all employees worldwide.
+Its contact details appear on the home page of Tindall Riley’s intranet for ease of reference for all employees worldwide.